kylefoxaustin/openwebui/README.md

 - Ubuntu 22.04 LTS (primary test platform)
 - Other Linux distributions with Docker support
-- Windows with WSL2 and Docker Desktop
+- Windows 10/11 with WSL2 and Docker Desktop
-- macOS with Docker Desktop
+- macOS with Docker Desktop (CPU-only)

 ## License